Click any question below to get the answers you’re looking for!

 There are many other "soft" benefits designers get from attending a Protospiel.
 These are also the benefits playtesters enjoy:

-- A chance to play games you can't play anywhere else
+- A chance to play games you can't find in retail

-- Improving your creative problem solving skills through collaborative feedback sessions
+- Improving your creative problem solving and communication skills through collaborative feedback sessions

 - Networking with game designers and other industry professionals, including a listing in our website's Attendee directory